lune-climate/lune-docs/docs/guides/integrate-fintech.md

 This guide is primarily aimed at Product Managers and developers looking to integrate CO₂ emissions estimations and offsetting into an existing end-user experience.

-Feel free to contact our [support team](mailto:support@lune.com) if you encounter any issues integrating our logistics use case.
+Feel free to contact our [support team](mailto:support@lune.com) if you encounter any issues integrating our spend management use case.

 </div>
 <div>